A dominance tree approach to systems of cities: Constructing the dominance tree

-We thus represent this process by the dominance tree (Fig.~\ref{fig:voroexample}(D)) where we keep at each level the remaining points and where the links denote the spatial dominance relation.
-At height zero (the leaves of the tree), we then have all cities of the system that are locally dominated by a larger neighbor city.
-After one iteration of the process, we have the local centers, etc. until we reach the root of the tree which is the city with the largest population.
-Okabe and Sadahiro proposed this construction \cite{Okabe:1996} and used it to prove that the most important quantitative statements in Christaller's central place theory were also observed for a random spatial Poisson point process.
 We can then represent a system of cities by a dominance tree, where the height of a city is the largest iteration before it is absorbed by a larger city.
 Once we have constructed the dominance tree, each city $i$ has its height $h_i$.
 We recall here that, by definition, the height of a node in a tree is the number of edges between this node and the furthest leaf going down in the tree.
 In other words, it is the length of the longest path (i.e. its number of edges) from the node to the deepest leaf (in contrast, the depth of a node in a tree is the distance from a node to the root).
 The height of a leaf is then $h=0$, while the root has the largest height (denoted by $H$ in the following).
 We will show that, due to the statistical properties of Voronoi tesselations built from spatial Poisson point processes, $H\approx \log_6(N)$ where $N$ is the number of points in the system, and H is in general of order $5$ or $6$ in our empirical analysis of urban systems.
 We introduce $n_f(h)$ which is the number of cities such that their final height is $h$.
 In contrast, the total number of cities at a given height $h$ is denoted by $n_i(h)$ and we have the following relation $n_i(h)=\sum_{h'\geq h}n_f(h')$.

 Once we have constructed the dominance tree, we have to characterize it.
 There is a large number of possible measures, but we will focus here on the height of a city, and we will discuss it for toy models and for empirical data.
 A city $i$ at time $t$ is then characterized by its population $P_i(t)$ (or equivalently by its rank $r_i(t)$ when population are sorted by decreasing order), and its height $h_i(t)$ in the dominance tree.
 This height characterizes the role of the city in the hierarchical organization of the urban system.
 While in the following we analyze urban systems at the national scale, the method could be applied at different scales as well, such as the regional or continental scale.